 |Scores: Elgato key light|

-I didn’t personally enjoy the Elgato software experience, and I hoped that for the price, it would work with HomeKit, which it doesn’t.
-Software issues seem to be compounded when trying to switch between the two Key Lights, which is why the larger light appears warmer in the shots, I couldn’t find a way to switch the control centre to that light instead of the smaller one (I’m sure I could have fixed this with some time spent googling and trying various things, but it seemed like a bit of a slog).
+We didn’t enjoy the Elgato software experience, and had hoped that for the price it would work with HomeKit, which it doesn’t.
+Software issues seem to be compounded when trying to switch between the two lights, which is why the larger light appears warmer in the shots (we might have fixed this with some time spent googling and trying various things, but it seemed like a bit of a slog).
 From a practical perspective, the much less sophisticated generic light with controls on the cable worked better.
 That said, the concept of being able to adjust the light level and temperature from your monitor is a good one.

 The small and large Elgato lights retail for just over $100 (£100) and just under $200 (£200) respectively.
-I’m not sure why the slightly larger version is almost twice the price, as it doesn't seem to perform too differently.
+We're unsure why the slightly larger version is almost twice the price, as it doesn't seem to perform too differently.

-Other things I don’t like: the cable isn’t super long, the stand is really quite clunky and hard to move around, particularly as it’s designed to be used behind monitors.
+Other things we didn't love: the cable isn’t very long, the stand is really quite clunky and hard to move around, particularly as it’s designed to be used behind monitors.